x11x00x00x/pgr2modded/README.md

 Todo:

- - Add the BMW M3 Coupe
+ - Add the BMW M3 Coupe (DONE)
- - Fix the physics of the Masarati
+ - Fix the physics of the Masarati (DONE?)
  - Ben Prototype Car
  - Pete Prototype Car

-Bugs:

- - Breaks some colors while racing online for some cars.

 How to install: